 If a student notifies you that they have tested positive for the COVID-19 virus and attended one of your classes in person at any point in the previous 10 days, the student should NOT come to class until their isolation period has concluded.
 Please copy and paste the text below into an email to send to students who may have attended class with them and were possibly exposed.
 Please ensure you do not share the COVID-positive student's name.
 Visit Classroom Safety Guidelines for additional information and guidance on COVID-19 positive students, quarantine & isolation for instructors and/or their dependents, symptomatic students, classroom health safety protection, and teaching requirements.

 Should attendance drop below 25% for a week, an instructor may move their course to online for a one-time period of no more than two weeks.
 Instructors must send a request to their chair or dean that includes a brief justification and documentation (sharing attendance records or emails from students).
 We will continue to assess the pandemic situation and send notice to let you know when this guidance is no longer in effect.

 I am writing to inform you that you may have been exposed to COVID-19 during __________ class.
 Please carefully review and adhere to the following protocol for possible COVID exposure:

-- If you feel well and pass the screening test, you should attend class and continue to wear a mask and wash your hands.
+- If you feel well and the results of your Health Assessment indicate it is safe for you to be around others, you should attend class and continue to wear a mask and practice good hygiene.

 - If you feel unwell, please stay home!

 - You should take a COVID test in 3-5 days from the date of possible exposure.
-Tests are free and available to you on campus.
-Details about where and how to test can be found here: https://protect.ku.edu/covid-19-testing-information
+Tests are free and available to you on campus at Watkins Health Center.

 Thank you for doing your part to keep our campus safe!
 Answers to questions you may have related to COVID can be found at https://protect.ku.edu.
 Any questions not found on the Protect KU webpage can be directed to firstname.lastname@example.org.